liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

-.. c:function:: int ARKodeGetCurrentStep(void* arkode_mem, realtype *hcur)
+.. c:function:: int ARKodeGetCurrentStep(void* arkode_mem, realtype* hcur)

    Returns the integration step size to be attempted on the next internal step.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
-      * *hcur* -- step size to be attempted on the next internal step
+      * *hcur* -- step size to be attempted on the next internal step.

    **Return value:**
       * *ARK_SUCCESS* if successful